6364998111/Single_Page_Portifolio/README.md

-# Single_Page_Portifolio
-6364998111: generate github readme for the project

-Workspace: Collecting workspace informationHere's a README.md for your Rock Paper Scissors project:

 # Rock Paper Scissors Game

 A simple web-based implementation of the classic Rock Paper Scissors game with score tracking functionality.